herotechcourse/kotlin-lotto-precourse/README.md

 - `map` takes each item in a collection, applies a function to it, and returns a new collection with the transformed items.
 - `toSet` converts a collection into a `Set`, which removes duplicate elements and keeps only unique values.
 - `all` checks if all elements in a collection satisfy a given condition.
 It returns `true` if every element meets the condition, and `false` otherwise.
+- `in` checks if an element exists in a collection and returns a boolean result.

 ## Considerations